 Employees may be absent from work for military leave, jury duty, appearance in court, and voting or serving as an election judge in federal or state elections as outlined in this policy and respective employee group governing documents.
-This policy applies to employees from all employee groups except those holding the following appointments: (1) "without salary", (2) supplemental, or (3) temporary or casual.
+This policy applies to employees from all employee groups except those holding the following appointments: (1) affiliates, (2) supplemental, or (3) temporary or casual.

 Military leave, whether voluntary or involuntary, is taken for service including activities such as training, active duty, full-time National Guard duty, and fitness for military duty examinations.

 Military leave applies to employees who are members of the following: